Outdoor Shower Ideas (Picture Gallery)

 Modern dual showers mounted on vertical planks with plants behind it

 This modern yet rustic wooden bath zone features two areas with matching showerheads and control.
-The showerheads and control are mounted in white vertical wooden planks.
+The sprayers and control are mounted in white vertical wooden planks.
 The greenery at the back of the wooden wall offers a fresh look in the open-air spray head, giving the area more character.

 Cedar Showers